MaxNoe/python_package_template/README.md

 > Hey this is cool stuff, i also need to do this often.
 Why don't you share it?

+In this example, I will use a simplistic json to yaml converter.

 ### Step 2 – Create an installable python package

 Make it an installable python package, so people can do: